alainlubin/bjc_windows_bootstrap/README.md

 ## Requirements
 There are 4 items that need to be updated before the Cookbook can run.

+UPDATE - Use internal IP address from VPC and the test Sec Group !!!

 ### 1. default.rb
 Update the IP address for the Chef Server